RadarTech/lightning-prometheus-exporter/README.md

 The exporter logs errors to the standard output.
 When using Docker, if the exporter doesn’t work as expected, check its logs using [docker logs](https://docs.docker.com/engine/reference/commandline/logs/) command.

-## Releases

-For each release, we publish the corresponding Docker image at `platanus/lightning-prometheus-exporter` [DockerHub repo](https://hub.docker.com/r/platanus/lightning-prometheus-exporter/) and the binaries on the GitHub [releases page](https://github.com/platanus/lightning-prometheus-exporter/releases).

 ## Building the Exporter

 You can build the exporter using the provided Makefile.
 Before building the exporter, make sure the following software is installed on your machine: